mluukkai/webdevelopment-rails/week1.md

 You can also use the short form rails s

-The command starts WEBrick HTTP server (see http://en.wikipedia.org/wiki/WEBrick) by default, which begins to execute the directory Rails application in the local computer (that is, in localhost) in the port 3000.
+The command starts a Puma HTTP server (see https://github.com/puma/puma) by default, which begins to execute the  Rails application he directory.
+The application runs in the local computer (that is, in localhost) in the port 3000.

-Attention: you may run into problems at this point, if you haven't installed a Javascript execution environment in your computer.
-One way to overcome the problem is adding the following line to the Gemfile (or you can remove the ashtag # before the line which is written ready in the file):

-    gem 'therubyracer', platforms: :ruby

-and execute the following command from the command line <code>bundle install</code>

-Try to check that theapplication starts by browsing the following address [http://localhost:3000](http://localhost:3000) että sovellus on käynnissä.
+Try to check that the application starts by browsing the following address [http://localhost:3000](http://localhost:3000).

 ATTENTION: **While you read the document, the idea is that you execute in your application the same actions we do in our sample application**.
 A part of the things we implement are designed as homework – as it is with the following point.
 A part of the instructions is compulsory anyway, so that you may proceed with the material.